 - A USB Cable

 - Mimas V2 Configuration Tool (Download from the product page)

 Start Xilinx ISE and select a new project from the File menu.
 The project wizard will pop up.
 Type in a project name and path in the first page.
 Select appropriate FPGA device in the second page.
 Mimas V2 has a Spartan 6 LX9 device (XC6SLX9).
 Settings, as shown in the image below, should work fine.

 Click next and finish the wizard.
 Surprisingly we are not going to create or add any source files to the project and our use of ISE’s graphical user interface ends once we generate the required IP and other files using Coregen tool.
 To start Coregen tool, go to the Tools menu and select “Core Generator”.

-If Core Generator does not create a project automatically, create project by selecting File>New Project.
+If Core Generator does not create a project automatically, create a project by selecting File>New Project.
 You will need to select the FPGA and its package when creating the project.
-Select Verilog as design entry method.
+Select Verilog as a design entry method.
 This is to make sure that Core Generator generates code in Verilog.
 In the IP catalog window, Find MIG under “Memory & Storage Elements” Category.